Bango1999/SLSC/README.md

 - 'node cron.js -d': (default) normal logging

 WINDOWS ONLY EASE OF ACCESS:
-- you can run the app from the SLSC.bat file
+- you can run the app from any of the SLSC.bat files
-- you can create a shortcut to SLSC.bat and place it anywhere you want, and run from that
+- you can create shortcuts to SLSC.bat files and place them anywhere you want, and run from that

 ## Motivation